-Phonics is taught in the Early Years foundation Stage and KS1.
-Phonics is taught using the Ruth Miskin Read Write Inc phonics programme.
+Phonics is taught in the Early Years Foundation Stage and KS1.
+Phonics is taught using the Ruth Miskin Read Write Inc. phonics programme (RWI).
 Children are assessed every six weeks and grouped according to their ability.
-Any children not meeting expectations are placed into 1:1 intervention programmes.
-If children in KS2 still require phonics input they will remain on the Read Write Inc programme until Year 5/6 where they will take part in the RWI Fresh start programme.
+Any children not meeting expectations are placed into intervention programmes.
+If children in KS2 still require phonics input, they will remain on the RWI programme.

-Guided Reading
+Reading